Currency

 Like with all other components, the Currency component supports custom data attributes.
 Adding a data- attribute to

-the Currency component will add it to the topmost HTML element of the component, which is the input-group element.
+the Currency component will add it to the topmost HTML element of the component, which is the input-group element that

 <div {{ $attributes->merge(['class' => 'input-group has-validation']) }}>